 See our Ratings Methodology.

 It’s certainly one of the less glamorous cleaning jobs, but it’s probably one of the most important.
 We’re talking, of course, about cleaning the toilet.
 Scrubbing the toilet to make that porcelain shine can be an unpleasant experience, but like with most cleaning tasks, it becomes more difficult the longer you leave it.
 A clean toilet can be the pride of a clean bathroom, while protecting you and your family from all the nasty bacteria that tends to live around an uncleaned toilet area.
 To help you keep your toilet clean and healthy (as much as toilets can be), you’ll want a toilet cleaner to offer a helping hand, while keeping the cleaning process as fuss-free and contactless as possible.
 So, which toilet cleaners are best-equipped for the job?

-To find out, we’ve surveyed more than 2,000 Australian adults and asked for their feedback on the toilet cleaner they’ve most recently purchased and used when it comes to important factors like effectiveness, smell, product design, ease of use, environmental friendliness and value for money.
-This year, 10 brands have featured in the results, with ALDI Powerforce leading the way from its supermarket label rivals, as well as all the big name brands you’ve no doubt heard of or used before.
+To find out, we’ve surveyed more than 1,500 Australian adults and asked for their feedback on the toilet cleaner they’ve most recently purchased and used when it comes to important factors like effectiveness, value for money, ease of use, smell, environmental friendliness and packaging design.
+This year, 10 toilet cleaner brands featured in the results, with Coles Ultra leading the way from its supermarket label rivals, as well as all the big-name brands you’ve no doubt heard of or used before.
 It achieved five-star reviews on ease of use, smell and packaging design, with four stars in all other areas.

 Here are the best toilet cleaner brands in Australia, as rated by consumers in Canstar Blue’s latest review: